alexelgt/pogotoolstomymaps/README.md

 # Known issues

 1. If you upload an empy file from Pogo Tools or none of your portals are inside any geofence the kml file won't upload to My Maps.
-***
-# **Python script**
-This script won't be updated anymore.
-Use the webpage of the JavaScript script
-## **How to use**
-To run the code type ```python3 pogotoolstomymaps.py importportals.json language```

-Where:
-* importportals.json: file with the exported data from Pogo Tools.

-* language: language for the output data in the kml file.
-    * Accepted values: en (English), es (Spanish).

-If the file is run with one input, language is set to English (en).

-If the code is run without inputs, language is se to English (en) and the code will try to use the file _importportals.json_ as input.

-If you type ```python3 pogotoolstomymaps.py -h``` the code will show how to use the script (but it will tell what's been explained before).

 # **References**